WHO OWNS THE PHOTOS?

 Generally my photos are Licensed for use – *The photographer issues a limited license for the client to use the images under this contract in his or her MLS listing and in other promotional materials intended to sell the property under his/her current contract with the property owner.
-Those images may NOT be transferred to subsequent listing agents or the client in the event that the property does not sell under the terms of the current contract.*
+Those images may NOT be transferred to subsequent listing agents or anyone else in the event that the property does not sell under the terms of the current contract.*

 *Photo credit must be given to Robin Gatti Photography when used on any and all social media sites

 *Unauthorized use OR SALE of images is a copyright violation.